DigitalPublishingToolkit/ACIN-FashionRetail/md/05-FashionRetailscape.md

 counterparts to in-store interactive full-length mirrors, where the image of the person filmed using a webcam is used for the virtual ‘fitting’ of all kinds of goods, from glasses, wigs, jewellery to make-up.
-Complete 3D shops can also be found online where you can walk through the shop like 'in real life’ and do your shopping.
+Complete 3D shops can also be found online in which you can walk through the shop like 'in real life’ and do your shopping.
 These can also be personalised so that you do not have to spend an endless amount of time looking for that one particular product.
 Because sizes are a